khajdari/WhoopsPay/SECURITY_DOCUMENTATION.md

 ## Conclusion

-PayPwned serves as a comprehensive educational platform for understanding web application security.
+WhoopsPay serves as a comprehensive educational platform for understanding web application security.
 By intentionally implementing common vulnerabilities, it provides a safe environment for learning and practicing security assessment techniques.

 Remember: **This code is for educational purposes only.
 Never use these patterns in production applications.**